SlabyG/SlabyGYM/README.md

 4.2 Icons

-* Used icons in the navigation bar, footer throughout the website and on the body of the home page only, in the tittle.
+* Used icons in the navigation bar, footer throughout the website and in the body of the home page only, in the tittle.

 4.3 Colors